NelsonMaldonado/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) In simple terms, .map returns a new array and .foreach doesn't return anything.
+Foreach does something for each item in the array.
 //

 2. Explain the difference between a callback and a higher order function.

+Higher order functions take in another functions as an argument.
+Call back functions are passed to another function with the expectation that the other function will call it.
+Callback function is initally only defined.

 3. Can you explain what a closure is and how you used it in the counter function?

+Closure is the combination of a function and the eviorenment within which that function was declared.
+An example is when the function has access to any variable thats within the scope that it was created in.

 4. Describe the four principles of the 'this' keyword.

+The 4 principals of this are:

+1 Window binding (when we dont give any context to it, it returns the window the global object in node or undefined in strict mode)

+2 Implicit biding (is applied when you invoke a functin in an Object using the dot notation.
+The object on the left side of the dot.),

+3 Explicit binding (will immediately invoke the function, .call you pass in arguments 1 to 1, .apply will also immediatly invoke the function, .apply you pass in arguments as an array.
+Bind you pass in arguments 1 by 1 but it does not immediately invoke the function. it returns a brand new function that can be invoked late.
+All of these allow us to explicitly state what the 'this' keyword refers to.)

+4 New binding. (using the new keyword constructs a new object and 'this points to it.
+When a function is invoked as a constructor function using the new keyword 'this' points to the new object that's created.

 5. Why do we need super() in an extended class?